Nurse Leader Intensive

 Target Audience: Directors of Nursing (nursing homes) and other Nursing Leadership positions

-Educational credits: This continuing nursing education activity will be submitted for approval to the the Wisconsin Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Educational credits: This activity has been submitted for approval to award contact hours.
+Wisconsin Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 Learn more about our services